-Before taking a new ghostwriting job, I usually prefer to interview with my client.
-One reason I like to do this is it’s good to be aware of any expectations going in, in depth.
-Another reason is I like to be extremely clear about how I operate.
-Most important of all though, I like to interview because when most of my clients Google “how to hire a ghostwriter” they’re not really sure what they’re going to get back.
+I like to be clear about how I provide ghostwriter services.
+I encourage a thorough interview process because when my clients Google “how to hire a ghostwriter” they’re not really sure what they’re going to get back.

-Hopefully, this blog will help clarify some of the baselines of what you should expect.
+This topic is so important to me, in fact, I wrote a book on the subject.
+Hopefully, this blog will clarify the baselines of what you should expect.

-I know of a few ghostwriters who moonlight.
-They take on assignments to fund their vacations, children’s college funds, student loan burdens, etc… By and large however, a ghostwriter offers a professional level writing service as a prominent part of their living.
+I know of a few providers of ghostwriter services who moonlight.
+They take on assignments to fund their vacations, college funds, student loan burdens, etc… By and large however, a ghostwriter offers a professional level writing service as a prominent part of their living.

-I hate to cut so quickly to the chase, but if a ghostwriter doesn’t get paid, a vital part of the equation is missing.
+I hate to cut so quickly to the chase, but if a ghostwriter does not get paid, a vital part of the equation is missing.
 You wouldn’t expect your mechanic to work for free because he loves cars, would you?

-Paying for a service assures both parties of getting what they need.
+Paying for ghostwriter services assures both parties of getting what they need.
 The ghostwriter is afforded the time and space to complete the contracted work to the best of their ability, and for the client, that professional connection assures that they get what they want.

 You’re more likely to demand what you want if you’re paying for it, right?